BioKIC/symbiota-docs/content/coll_manager/paleo/_index.md

  ![Paleo Module for Symbiota Portals](/symbiota-docs/images/paleo_basisofrecord.png)

  ## Fossil Localities/Sites
  At present, locality (site) data are entered at the specimen occurence level--i.e., on a record-by-record basis--in Symbiota portals.
-Contact the Symbiota Support Hub if this may be problematic for the managing your locality data.
+Locality data are also **publicly visible by default**.
+Refer to the documentation on [locality redaction](/symbiota-docs/coll_manager/data_publishing/redaction/) for instructions on how to obscure this information for sensitive localities.

  ## Extinct Taxa
  Extinct taxa are supported in Symbiota.
 Refer to the [Taxonomy Tree Viewer](https://www.pteridoportal.org/portal/taxa/taxonomy/taxonomydisplay.php) in Pteridoportal for [examples](https://www.pteridoportal.org/portal/taxa/index.php?taxon=66863).